Tip Top's next master likely to come from overseas - marketing expert

 • Tip Top sale a case of déjà vu for Fonterra's financial woes

-Tip Top's owner Fonterra confirmed this week that the ice cream company was up for sale as the dairy giant seeks to reduce its debt.
+Tip Top's owner Fonterra confirmed this week that the icecream company was up for sale as the dairy giant seeks to reduce its debt.

 Hutcheson said that whoever decided to take over the company will inherit one of the nation's best-loved brands.

-"It's got positive connotations for anyone who likes ice cream," Hutcheson said.
+"It's got positive connotations for anyone who likes icecream," Hutcheson said.

-Tip Top has had several different owners over the years, after starting off as an ice cream parlour in Wellington in 1936.
+Tip Top has had several different owners over the years, after starting off as an icecream parlour in Wellington in 1936.

-By 1962, the company's Mt Wellington plant had become the Southern Hemisphere's biggest ice cream factory.
+By 1962, the company's Mt Wellington plant had become the Southern Hemisphere's biggest icecream factory.

 Two years later, Tip Top had expanded and a parent company - General Foods - was formed.